 - weak cry

 In adults, symptoms can include an initial short period of diarrhea and vomiting, followed by constipation and more severe symptoms, such as blurred vision and muscle weakness.
-See a doctor if you experience any of these symptoms after eating raw honey.
+Speak with a doctor if you experience any of these symptoms after eating raw honey.